 We’ve been hearing from a lot of people who are not sure whether they should have a third primary dose or a booster dose of the COVID-19 vaccine.
 Here we summarise the main differences between the two.
+People who have had a third primary dose are also eligible for a booster (fourth dose) no sooner than 3 months after their third dose.

 Third primary dose